 Dean's experiences in the environmental field date back to the beginning of modern environmental law.
 As a civil environmental prosecutor, he filed the first Resource Conservation and Recovery Act (RCRA) case in the country, and has extensive experience litigating cases involving real estate, mobile source air pollution, National Environmental Policy Act, California Environmental Quality Act, nuclear waste disposal and storage, nuclear power licensing, water, leaking underground storage tanks, underground storage tanks, noise, and drinking water litigation and regulatory proceedings.

 Dean has substantial experience in the labor and employment field, and has handled class actions or cases involving alleged misclassification of employees, missed and short meal and rest breaks, bag checks, split shifts, working off the clock, employee uniforms, Private Attorney General Act (PAGA) claims, workers compensations discrimination, independent contractors, wrongful termination, and discrimination based on sexual orientation and race.

 Well-recognized for his tremendous commitment to civic activities, Dean chaired the UCLA School of Public Health Advisory Board, in addition to holding board positions with the California Bar Foundation, the Los Angeles Library Foundation, and the Los Angeles Police Foundation.
 He served as President of the Los Angeles Board of Fire and Police Pension Commissioners, Board Member, California Bar Foundation, and is a member of the Executive Advisory Board of Asian Americans Advancing Justice.
 He also served as President of the Board of Information Technology Commissioners, City of Los Angeles; Member of the Editorial Board for the International Reinsurance Dispute Reporter; Member of the Editorial Advisory Board for Los Angeles Lawyer; Judge Pro Tem of the California Superior Court; Chair of the Antitrust Section of the Los Angeles County Bar Association; and a Member of the Illinois Solar Resources Advisory Panel.

 Dean has authored more than 25 continuing legal education book chapters and articles focusing on a variety of areas, including environment and energy, insurance and reinsurance, and litigation and trial practice, among others.
-With the 2013 edition, Dean has become co-editor of Thompson-Reuter’s classic book on reinsurance, The Law of Reinsurance.
+Dean is the co-editor of Thomson-Reuter's classic book on reinsurance, The Law of Reinsurance.

 10 May 2013